 - Family history: People with a family history of AMD are at higher risk.

 What can you do?

 There are several ways to help prevent AMD:

 - Get regular comprehensive eye exams.
-While eye doctors recommend everyone be seen once a year to catch a possible myriad of potential eye issues early on for AMD, it’s important that people over 65 be consistent with this routine.
-With no early warning signs for AMD, the annual exam is critical.
+Eye doctors generally recommend everyone be seen once a year to maintain your healthiest possible vision and to look for signs of more serious diseases.
+For people over 65, it’s very important to be consistent with this routine because there are no early warning signs for AMD.

 - Quit smoking.
 Easier said than done, right?
 Well, the American Macular Degeneration Foundation offers some pretty good reasons you might want to consider it.

 - Know your family’s eye history.
 Ask around and be prepared to tell your eye doctor who in your family has or had AMD.

 - Diet and exercise.
 Eating a healthy diet and getting exercise have been shown to protect against AMD.

 - Test your vision with an Amsler grid.
 Call your eye doctor right away if you notice any blurry/wavy lines or dark/blank spots.

 If you already have AMD, there are various therapies that may help slow or prevent further vision loss from more advanced stages of the disease.
 It’s important to note that to date, there are no readily available cures for AMD and therapies can’t reverse damage that has already been done.